liang-qq/Udacity-Data-Scientist-Nanodegree/README.md

 The main findings of the code can be found at the post available [here](https://medium.com/@mitbbskg/explotary-data-analysis-to-airbnb-listing-in-seattle-8c0bffd96237).

+**Technical Requirements**

+The coding is written in Jupyter Notebook.
+Please be sure the libraries of Pandas, Numpy and Matplotlib are installed before running the code.

 **Licensing, Authors, Acknowledgements, etc.**

 Must give credit to Airbnbfor the data.
 You can find the Licensing for the data and other descriptive information at the Kaggle link